spacelift-io/user-documentation/docs/getting-started/create-stack/README.md

 ## 3. Choose vendor

 Select your IaC vendor and fill in the required details, then click **Create & continue**.
-You can find more [details on each vendor](../../concepts/stack/creating-a-stack.md#configure-backend) and how they interact with Spacelift stacks in our stack documentation.
+You can find more details on each vendor and how they interact with Spacelift stacks in our [stack documentation](../../concepts/stack/creating-a-stack.md#configure-backend).

 ![](<../../assets/screenshots/getting-started/create-stack/choose-vendor.png>)

 ### OpenTofu/Terraform

 1. **Workflow tool**: Set to OpenTofu, Terraform (FOSS), or Custom.
-      - With OpenTofu or Terraform (FOSS), select a specific version or enter a version range.
+      - With OpenTofu or Terraform (FOSS), select a specific **version** or enter a **version range**.
 2. **Smart Sanitization** (recommended): Choose whether Spacelift attempts to sanitize sensitive resources created by OpenTofu/Terraform.
 3. **Manage State** (recommended): Choose whether Spacelift should handle the OpenTofu/Terraform state.
       1. If **disabled**: Optionally enter a **workspace**.